 Yoga for all Kids http://www.susankramer.com/yogaforallkids.html

 Rhythms and Dances for School Age Kids http://www.susankramer.com/rhythmicdances.html

 Rhythms and Dances for Toddlers and Preschoolers http://www.susankramer.com/preschoolers.html

 Fundamentele bewegingen voor kinderen met dansjes, meditaties en yoga (Dutch / Nederlands language) http://www.susankramer.com/meditatieyoga.html

-More than 50 collections and one thousand articles on rhythmic dance, ballet, kinesthetic education, music, philosophy, relationships, social issues, meditation, yoga and practical spirituality for all ages and abilities.
+More than 50 collections and thousands of articles on rhythmic dance, ballet, kinesthetic education, music, philosophy, relationships, social issues, meditation, yoga and practical spirituality for all ages and abilities.